Programming-Notes-all-languages/CPP-Notes/README.md

         </ul>
       </details>
       <li>
-        <a><em>Multi-line comments</em>: are denoted by the /* and */ set of character.
+        <a><em>Multi-line comments</em>: are denoted by the /* and */ set of characters.
 Everything that is enclosed within the /* and */ set of characters is a comment and therefore ignored by the compiler</a>
       </li>
       <details>
       <summary>Example Program</summary>